-Start by taking a look at the lessons and examples available on the Crossbraining website.
+Start by taking a look at the lessons and examples available on the CrossBraining website.
 Teachers, especially science teachers, are sure to find relevant lessons they can easily replicate in their classrooms.
-Even if you do not have the GoPro cameras, kids will still benefit from the engaging hands-on activities the site offers.
+Even if teachers don't have the GoPro cameras, kids will still benefit from the engaging hands-on activities the site offers.
 Teachers can also design their own lessons within the platform and assign them to their students.
-Give kids a chance to design their own windmills using styrofoam and tape.
+Give kids a chance to design their own windmills using Styrofoam and tape.
 Or teach students how to measure drag by designing and testing their own parachutes.
-Since students will be filming and narrating their process, you’ll be able to see their patterns of thinking and correct misconceptions when needed.
-Plus, you’ll be able to witness the excitement that hands-on learning generates.Continue reading Show less
+Since students will be filming and narrating their process, you'll be able to see their patterns of thinking and correct misconceptions when needed.
+Plus, you'll be able to witness the excitement that hands-on learning generates.Continue reading Show less

 Key Standards Supported

 Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.

 Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.

 Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved.

 Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.

 Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem.

 Analyze data from tests to determine similarities and differences among several design solutions to identify the best characteristics of each that can be combined into a new solution to better meet the criteria for success.

 Develop a model to generate data for iterative testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.